-Held over February, Coast to Coast starts on the West Coast of New Zealand’s South Island at Kumara Beach, crossing the main divide and finishing on the East Coast.
+Held annually in February, the Kathmandu Coast to Coast starts on the West Coast of New Zealand’s South Island at Kumara Beach, crossing the main divide and finishing on the East Coast in Christchurch.

-Competitors begin on foot, running 3km inland to their waiting bikes.
+Competitors begin on foot at Kumara Beach, running 3km inland to their waiting bikes.
 They ride along the Taramakau River to the foothills of the Southern Alps, and then switch their bikes for running shoes.